iuriikogan-snyk/snyk-controller/README.md

-# Snyk Admission Wehbook Server
+# Snyk Admission Webhook Server

 Create a Kubernetes admission webhook that integrates with Snyk to generate 'deployment-context attested' SBOMs, and, monitor container images deployed in a Kubernetes cluster, and automatically clean up relevant snyk projects when a container is deleted from a cluster.